-- Pre-certification Empire will complete our review of a pre-certification appeal within 15 calendar days of receipt of the appeal. - Concurrent Empire will complete our review of a concurrent appeal within 15 calendar days of receipt of the appeal. - Retrospective Empire will complete its review of a retrospective appeal within 30 calendar days of receipt of the appeal.
+• Pre-certification - Empire will complete its review of a pre-certification appeal within 15 calendar days of receipt of the appeal.

+- Concurrent Empire will complete its review of a concurrent appeal within 15 calendar days of receipt of the appeal. - Retrospective Empire will complete its review of a retrospective appeal within 30 calendar days of receipt of the appeal.